 Input Folder: Your Input folder is the folder where you should place all of the files you are looking to convert.
 Recall that to get the most value out of your conversion with SnowConvert, you should attempt to include all or as much of the source code as possible in the input folder.
 You can either click on the browse button or type the path manually.

 Output Folder: The output folder is the folder you would like SnowConvert to output the logs, reports, and output code from the conversion process.
 This will all be output in this folder.
 Note that each of the filenames for the converted code will be the same as they were in the source code.
 If you had a tables.sql file in the source code, this will be output to a tables.sql file in the output folder.
-If you have a bteq or other filename, they will be converted to python.
-For example, if you have a tables.bteq file, that filename will be converted to tables_bteq.py in the output folder.
-You should get the same number of code files in the input as you do in the output, plus the reports folder, the logs folder, and the snowconver_helper.py code file that is generated if you had any bteq files in the source file.
+You should get the same number of code files in the input as you do in the output, plus the reports folder, the logs folder, and some other .sql files for user-defined functions that SnowConvert generates in case they are needed.

 Note that for both the input and output folder, the program will validate the input and the output directories that you've selected.
 The following validation checks will be done:

-Once you have declared both an input and an output folder, you can select "Start Conversion", and SnowConvert will begin the transformation.
-The icon with the gear next to the "Start Conversion" button takes you to the same configuration settings page that is described above.
+Once you have declared both an input and an output folder, you can click "Next", and that will get you to the Additional transformation rules screen.

 Once you begin the conversion process, there are three different conversion states that will be updated on the following screen.